 Willis Carrier developed air conditioning over 100 years ago.
 Since then, air conditioning has changed the way the world operates.
 The basic technology of the air conditioner has experienced very little alteration over the last century though.
-Scientists at the National Renewable Energy Laboratory (NREL) however have announced a new cooling system that could eventually change the way we cool our homes and businesses.
+Scientists at the National Renewable Energy Laboratory (NREL) however have announced a new cooling system that could eventually change the way we cool our homes.

 The new “air conditioner” is called DEVap, short for Desiccant-Enhanced Evaporative.
 The new system is very efficient; the NREL’s report shows that in Houston, a DEVap air conditioner could save up to 40% on cooling costs compared to a standard air conditioner.